AAT - Association of Accounting Technicians.

 Assessment: This will be of various types.
 It could be written or objective type (multiple choices) or a combination of both.
 It could involve doing project works, interviews or be based on classroom activities and presentations.

 * Some of the above modules may be changed/ replaced based on updates in the curriculum with the explicit permission of the Dean.

 The above information is true at the time of publishing.
 For latest updates and for more details, especially on the new AAT curriculum, please refer to the AAT official website: www.aat.org.uk

 Students will be eligible for respective level certificates from AAT as per AAT regulations on successful completion of the required modules.

 1) Applicants are expected to have successfully completed secondary schooling.
 The typical entry requirement is BGCSE or IGCSE (in Botswana), LGCSE (in Lesotho) or other equivalent secondary school qualification.
 BGCSE or IGCSE (in Botswana), LGCSE (in Lesotho) candidates are required to achieve a minimum grade of ‘D’ in five subjects.

-3)Applicants in possession of a Diploma or Higher Diploma in related field will be given exemptions based on the credit point equivalency
+3)Applicants in possession of a Diploma or Higher Diploma in related field may be given exemptions based on the credit point equivalency.